-The Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) has directed its members nationwide to withdraw their services after the alleged dismissal of more than 800 Nigerian workers by Dangote Refinery.
+The looming blackout comes on the heels of PENGASSAN’s declaration of an indefinite nationwide strike, set to begin Monday after the alleged dismissal of more than 800 Nigerian workers by Dangote Refinery.

-The directive followed an emergency National Executive Council (NEC) meeting on Saturday, September 27, 2025.
 In a circular signed by General Secretary Lumumba Okugbawa, the union accused the refinery of flouting Nigeria’s labour laws, the Constitution, and International Labour Organisation conventions by sacking workers for joining PENGASSAN.

 The NEC claimed the refinery replaced the affected staff with “over 2,000 Indians,” describing the move as “an affront to all workers in Nigeria.”